 Expectations and assessment

 We do not expect great new discoveries, but you may well produce some original work in the form of new examples or new angles on familiar material: we are looking for indications that you have personally engaged with the topic, and are not just reproducing standard texts.
-You will be expected to give an oral presentation (of about 15+5 minutes for MATH3031/MATH6091, or 25+5 minutes for MATH6092, the last 5 minutes being reserved for questions) summarising the contents of your project, near the deadline for submission.
+You will be expected to give an oral presentation (of about 15+5 minutes for MATH3031, while for MATH6144 the presentation at the end of the first semester lasts 15+5 minutes while the one at the end of the second semester lasts 25+5 minutes, with the last 5 minutes being reserved for questions) summarising the contents of your project, near the deadline for submission.
 Your supervisor will give you advice on this.
 The project will be read by two members of academic staff (Supervisor + Assessor) who will be the audience for your presentation and will agree on a final mark.
 If a project represents a further development of project work begun within MATH3032, then a copy of the earlier project should be included as an appendix; credit will be given only for work which goes beyond the scope of the work undertaken for MATH3032.
-Technical details regarding thingsd such as format and suggested page length can be found by following the "Guidelines" link on the left hand side of this document.
+Technical details regarding things such as format and suggested page length can be found by following the "Guidelines" link on the left hand side of this document.
 The criteria for assessing projects, with their normal weightings, are: